-The second section of the Original Way or Camino Primitivo #caminoprimitivo is much easier than the first half, from Oviedo.
-This stage starts in the fantastic city of Lugo, home to the best preserved Roman wall in Europe, stretching over 2kms wrapped around the old town.
+The last stretch of the Original Way or Camino Primitivo from Lugo is much easier than the first half, from Oviedo.
+It takes 6 nights to complete, walking over 97km.
+This stage starts in the fantastic city of Lugo, home to the best-preserved Roman wall in Europe, stretching over 2kms wrapped around the old town.
 Apart from its famous wall, a UNESCO World Heritage Site, Lugo is also known for its good food.
 Many bars in town will serve free ‘pinchos’ when you order a drink.

 From Lugo, the Camino Primitivo continues towards Santiago de Compostela across peaceful forests and farmland, following old Roman paved roads and over pretty medieval bridges.
 This section joins the final stretch of the Camino Frances, the most popular Camino route, in the lively town of Melide where you should try Galicia’s most classic dish: octopus.
 If you are travelling in October, make sure you catch the traditional San Froilán festival in Lugo.
 The Camino Primitivo from Lugo has excellent reviews with many 5 star ratings.

 Click below to create your trip.
 You can walk or cycle.